zixinzh/homepage/shortCV_page/index.md

 # Biographical Sketch

 Zixin Zhong was born in China in 1995.
 She is a tenure-track assistant professor at the <a href="https://www.hkust-gz.edu.cn/academics/hubs-and-thrust-areas/information-hub/data-science-and-analytics/">Thrust of Data Science and Analytics (DSA)</a> at the <a href="https://www.hkust-gz.edu.cn/">Hong Kong University of Science and Technology (Guangzhou)</a>.
+She is also an affiliate assistant professor of the Hong Kong University of Science and Technology.

 Dr.&thinsp;Zhong received her PhD degree from the <a href="https://www.math.nus.edu.sg/">Department of Mathematics</a> of the <a href="https://www.nus.edu.sg/">National University of Singapore (NUS)</a> in October 2021 and won the <a href="https://www.math.nus.edu.sg/about/university-awards-accolades-for-graduate/">
 Louis Chen Hsiao Yun Best Dissertation Prize</a>, which is awarded annually to the NUS student with the best Ph.D. thesis in mathematics and its applications.